microsoft/Windows-AppConsult-PWALab/Manual/README.md

 However, the code we have written so far isn't enough.
 If we move to the **Network** tab, we enable the **Offline** option and we reload the website we will see the same offline browser error.

-> Can you guess why is it happening?
+> Can you guess why this is happening?

 The code we have written simply takes care of adding the desired pages in the cache, but the event handler of the **fetch** event is still the same.
 As such, all the incoming requests are directly forwarded to the web server.